adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 - [x] As a player, in the weapon table, total weight is calculated correctly

-- [x] As a player, if I add a melee weapon, the range of 5 ft. is assigned after I close the modal
+- [x] As a player, if I add a melee weapon, the range of 5 ft is assigned after I close the modal

-- [x] As a player, if I add a ranged weapon, ft. is appended to the range after I close the modal
+- [x] As a player, if I add a ranged weapon, ft is appended to the range after I close the modal

-- [x] As a player, if I add a weapon with property reach, 5 ft. is added after I close the modal
+- [x] As a player, if I add a weapon with property reach, 5 ft is added after I close the modal

 - [x] As a player, I can sort the weapon table by clicking on the sortable columns